Angie's List: What You Need To Know

 Since service review websites like Yelp and Amazon have developed a large consumer base by offering their basic services for free, Angie’s List has had to up the ante by promising in March that it would join its competitors in the realm of free basic reviews.
-On July 1, 2016 Angie’s List came through on that promise.
-While this development gives clear advantages to homeowners, will business owners reap the same benefits?
-Here is what you need to know.
+Since July 1, 2016 Angie’s List came through on that promise.

 Remember: their claim to fame is that they're a reliable review platform.